fluent/fluentd-docs-gitbook/guides/http-to-hdfs.md

 -   Apache HDFS

 The WebHDFS Output plugin is included in the latest version of Fluentd's deb/rpm package (v1.1.10 or later).
-If you want to use Ruby Gems to install the plugin, please use `gem install fluent-plugin-webhdfs`.
+If you want to use RubyGems to install the plugin, please use `gem install fluent-plugin-webhdfs`.

 -   [Debian Package](/install/install-by-deb.md)